 05 of 08

 Here is a completely different variation on a flower crochet curtain partner.
-This one, designed by Once Upon a Pink Moon, uses big, bold flower shapes worked just around the outside edge of the window.
+This one uses big, bold flower shapes worked just around the outside edge of the window.
 This is a fabulous statement piece for the home.
 Worked in the bright colors shown here it is absolutely perfect for the hippie at heart.
 Worked in subtler shades, it could be a nice feminine touch for any house.

 06 of 08

 Any crochet pattern that is designed to work as a flat panel (even those for blankets, etc.) can be used to work a crochet curtain panel.
 That fact is mentioned in this free crochet panel pattern which uses an easy crochet cluster stitch as the basis of its design.
 You can make crochet panels in different colors for the different rooms of your home.